baqirbalti/dental_bot/README.md

 🗓️ Google Calendar Integration – To sync bookings with the dentist’s schedule.

-📊 Google Sheets – For maintaining appointment logs.

-📞 AI Voice Caller – Automated call confirmations.
+📞 AI Voice Caller – Automated call confirmations using vapi.